 Of course the answers is a resounding, "it depends."
 Both have a high quality of picture and deliver on a number of options.
 However, here are a few tips that should help in making a decision between satellite or cable.

 One of the first questions you should ask yourself is how many TV sets do you have in the house?
-If your answer is more than four, than you may want to go with cable because some satellite providers can only provide up to four receivers per home.
-In order to get HD programming both satellite and cable require an HD receiver, and you usually pay additional fees for HD receivers.
+If your answer is three or more, than you may want to go with cable because of cost.
+Cable can run through out the entire house and you can connect as many TV sets as you want for no additional cost.
+Satellite requires one receiver for each TV set and you pay an additional fee for extra receivers.
 Satellite has a starting cost around $30 per month, which includes local channels.
 Each additional receiver will carry a charge, plus a monthly fee of around $5.
-If you upgrade to HD then satellite usually charges around $10 per month, regardless of how many receivers you have.
-Cable typically has a higher starting cost than satellite, but averages out when adding additional receivers.
-Therefore, if you only want one or two receivers then satellite is probably the cheaper option.
+Cable has a higher starting cost of around $45 per month, therefore if you only need one extra receiver, satellite is the better option.

 A third thing to consider is high speed internet access.
 If you go with cable they usually give you a discount for high speed internet.
-Both cable television and internet run around $100, which is quite expensive.
+Both cable television and internet run around $80, which is quite expensive.
 Most people that go with satellite end up getting DSL for high speed internet.
-The combination of satellite and DSL is around $75, which is less expensive than the cable options.
-Keep in mind that cable internet is a little faster with respect to latency (ping rate) than the basic DSL option.
-DSL is still very fast and provides a great service that is cost efficient.
+The combination of satellite and DSL is around $60, which is less expensive than the cable options.
+Keep in mind that cable internet is a little faster that the basic DSL option.
+DSL is still much faster than standard dialup.

 One final thing to consider when choosing between cable or satellite is signal interruptions.
 Sometimes in severe weather the satellite reception can get brief signal interruptions that result in a garbled picture.
 The good thing about satellite interruptions is they only last for a few seconds in brief intervals.
 If the cable goes out it is usually because of a broken line in the network that can take several hours fix.
 So decide how you will react when watching your favorite show or sporting event; do you want a brief interval of static, or a smaller chance, but still possible, of missing the whole show?